Charles is not a Ukrainian name.

 - Ольга (listen), Olga, born 20 August 1918, in Chicago, Illinois; Olga Anna Donchek Laadt Krause died 30 Apr 2000.

 Anna and Pelagia Donczenko left Libau, Russia, on 13 March 1914 on the ship Czar.
 Now known as Liepāja, the city is a Baltic port in western Latvia.
 Their timing was fortuitous.
 In June 1914, Austro-Hungarian heir Archduke Franz Ferdinand was assassinated, which precipitated the Great War (World War I) in July 1914.
 Almost all shipping and immigration was curtailed.
 Anna and Pelagia left behind Anna’s father, Maxim Trush (Максим Труш) in Kiev gubernia of Russia with a destination of Chicago, Illinois.

 Anna and Pelagia Donczenko arrived at the port of New York on 27 March 1914.
 The manifest said they were going to Anna‘s husband O. Donczenko at 1144 Des Plaines Street, Chicago, Illinois.

-Anna and Pelagia were detained at Ellis Island while a telephone call was made to Anna‘s husband Kyril at 1144 Des Plaines Street, Chicago, Illinois.
+Anna and Pelagia were detained at Ellis Island while a telegram for money (tel $) was sent to Anna‘s husband Kyril at 1144 Des Plaines Street, Chicago, Illinois.
 Anna and Pelagia were released 29 March 1914, after eating 4 breakfasts, 2 dinners, and 4 suppers, which were charged to the shipping line.

 The ship manifest was marked when Pelagea petitioned for naturalization in 1942.
 By that time she was married to Peter Dargis and using the name Lucy Marie.
 There is no code for Anna, so she probably never naturalized.